-During the year ended December 31, 2013, we issued 1,050,000 common shares at a price of \$0.50 per share for gross proceeds of \$525,000 and 2,043,555 common shares issued at a price of \$0.31 per unit for gross proceeds of \$633,502, of which \$24,851 was included in share subscriptions at December 31, 2012.
-Finder's fees of \$46,670 were paid in connection with the transaction.
-Each unit issued consisted of one common share of the Company and one common share purchase warrant.
-Each warrant entitles the holder to purchase an additional common share at \$0.50 per share for a period of 24 months from the closing of the Financing.
-Additional working capital will be required for general and administrative expenses and to further our business plans.
+During the year ended December 31, 2014, the Company issued 1,508,512 common shares at a price of US\$0.50 per share for gross proceeds of \$834,218 i n connection with the exercise of share purchase warrants.
+In addition, the Company completed private placements for total gross proceeds of \$3,990,125.
+Finder's fees of \$291,215 were paid in connection with these private placements.
+During the y ear ended December 31, 2013, the Company completed private placements for total gross proceeds of \$46,670 were paid in c onnection with these private placements.
+Additional working capital will be required for general and administrative expenses and to further its business plans.